Top cards for under-18s

 Now you know the differences, hopefully you've a good idea of which would suit your child best.
 Read on for more on kids' prepaid cards, or jump straight to info on kids' bank accounts.

-How do prepaid cards for kids work?
+How do prepaid cards for young people work?

 These cards are also a good way to teach your children the basics of how banking works before they move onto a bank account when they turn 18.